 |Access to banking and investing accounts will not only make your heirs' or executor's life easier, but also alert them to assets they may be unaware of.

-Includes: Banks, brokerages, online payment tools, credit cards, digital wallets, NFTs.
+Includes: Banks, brokerages, online payment tools, credit cards, digital wallets and non-fungible tokens (NFTs).

 |If you own a business, your personal and work lives might be deeply intertwined — so securing your personal digital assets might also mean securing those of your business.